Bright Health Group Inc. (BHG) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for BHG is $1.50, The public float for BHG is 593.79M, and at present, short sellers hold a 1.87% of that float.
-The average trading volume of BHG on March 21, 2023 was 2.28M shares.
+The average price point forecasted by analysts for Bright Health Group Inc. (BHG) is $1.50, The public float for BHG is 593.79M, and currently, short sellers hold a 1.87% ratio of that float.
+The average trading volume of BHG on March 24, 2023 was 2.41M shares.

 BHG’s Market Performance